Going beyond the IB curriculum

 “The International Baccalaureate aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
 The organization works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
 These programmes encourage students across the world to become active, compassionate, and lifelong learners who understand that other people, with their differences, can also be right.”

 The IB Learner Profile sits in the middle of the IBMYP and IBDP framework and represents the model of student-centered learning.
 Through the Learner Profile, the IB curriculum is developing internationally-minded people who strive to be:

 Preparing students to be successful in school and to be active, lifelong learners

 The IB framework is comprised of the interdisciplinary tools of Global Context, Concepts and Approaches to Learning and Teaching.
 The Global Context is used to bring learning to life by connecting classroom learning with the globalised world.

 The next stage of the framework is three evaluated interdisciplinary elements of the IBMYP that allows students to seek their passions and develop their attributes, by challenging them to apply their knowledge and understanding:

 - Community Project

-- Personal Project.
+- Personal Learning Project

-IB Diploma Programme (IBDP)
+IB Diploma Programme

-- Theory of Knowledge – a course designed to encourage reflection on the nature of knowledge, by critically examining different ways of knowing (perception, emotion, language and reason) and different kinds of knowledge (scientific, artistic, mathematical and historical).
+- Theory of Knowledge – a course designed to encourage reflection on the nature of knowledge, by critically examining different ways of knowing (perception, emotion, language and reason) and different kinds of knowledge (scientific, artistic, mathematical and historical)

 Students take written examinations, marked externally by IB examiners, at the end of the programme.
-The highest total that an IBDP student can be awarded is 45 points.